 Yes, your appliances use energy, and burning fuel to make that energy contributes to air pollution.
 You may not have the time or inclination to wash your clothes by hand.
 But something as simple as reducing your washer’s water temperature will help save on emissions.
 And on a nice warm, dry day, why not consider hanging your clothes on the line to dry?

 It’s a very small thing, but getting the most out of your paper products is also a way to be more efficient and less wasteful.
 Why?
 Manufacturing uses gobs of energy.
 Plus, when these items decompose, emissions are released.
 Conserve Energy Future suggests doing what you can to expand the life of your paper products.
 For example, write on both sides of the pages in your notebook, and reuse paper bags until they start to fall apart.

 Skip packaged products when possible

 What you buy has a big impact on emissions.
 If you can purchase products that come with zero packaging (for the same reasons outlined above for paper products), that’s best.
 For example, get loose tomatoes instead of ones in a clamshell, or opt for a bouquet of flowers not encased in plastic wrap.
 Or look for products—eggs, toilet paper, garbage bags—that come in packaging that’s made from recycled materials.
-Check out these ways to recycle just about anything.

 Put on a pair of fluffy socks